GRenkel/s3-nodejs-read-stream/README.md

 Now that we can partially obtain objects from an S3 bucket and generate a data stream, the final step is to enable an HTTP server to serve the video in real-time.
 For the proposed solution, the native HTTP module was used to instantiate the server, and the **`S3Client`** object refers to the module presented in the previous item.

 For the sake of simplicity, the implementation related to server initialization will not be discussed here since its functionality is limited to serving a static HTML page with a video player and serving the video itself through the **`serveVideoStream`** function.
-If you have questions about how to implement this part, the code can be found [here](LINK GITHUB).

 Below is the proposed function to handle the real-time video transmission.